canonical/ubuntu-core-docs/docs/en/brand-store.md

 Keys created by the Brand Store SSO account are normally used to sign the model assertion included in every image that is configured to point at a Brand Store.
-You also generate a special serial key that is uploaded to the Serial Vault, which provides each device a signed serial assertion that is used to authenticate the device to the Brand Store.
+You also need to generate a special serial key that is uploaded to the Serial Vault, which provides each device a signed serial assertion that is used to authenticate the device to the Brand Store.